brainboxdotcc/DPP/docpages/make_a_bot/meson.md

 meson compile -C builddir
 ```

-Now, your Meson project should be all setup!
+now, your Meson project should be all setup!

 **Have fun!**